ARGOeu/argodoc/content/guides/compute.md

 }
 ```

+### Tenants and Job definitions
+Compute engine can be tenant and job aware.
+Each tenant must be configured properly both in the argo-connector configuration files and then in the argo-compute-engine configuration.

+For each tenant there is at least one or more computational jobs declared.
+These jobs allow to perform different calculations on the same metric data in order to produce different a/r results based on topology and metric profiles.

+For example regarding a specific tenant we might have two jobs defined based on two different metric profiles: __Job_Critical__, __Job_All__

+The Job_Critical configuration for example will compute a/r results by taking into account the most critical metrics for each service.
+The __Job_All__ configuration for example will be more strict by using a profile that takes into account all metrics for each service.

+Each Job configuration includes it's own supplementary data: _topology_, _metric profile_, _availability profile_, _weights_, _downtimes_ etc.

+Each tenant has it's own folder which contains job subfolders.
+Each job subfolder contains daily supplementary data files from argo-connectors.
+The directory structure resembles the following:

+- path_to_argo_connector_data
+  + tenantA
+    - Job_Critical
+    - Job_All

+The available tenants and job folder hierarchy is produced by the argo-connector configuration.
+The compute-engine then is properly configured to recognize the available tenants and jobs and pick the relevant files for each computation.

 ### Hadoop client configuration

 In order for the engine to be able to connect and submit jobs successfully in a hadoop cluster, proper hadoop client configuration files must be present the installed node (`/etc/hadoop/conf/`)